shubhamMukherjee2304/frontendRightDoctors/README.md

-# People Manager App
+# The Right Doctors Frontend

 ## Overview

-The People Manager App is a Single Page Application (SPA) built with Angular 7/8 for managing a list of people.
+The Right Doctors Frontend is a Single Page Application (SPA) built with Angular 7/8 for managing a list of people.
 It provides a modern, responsive user interface leveraging Angular Material Design and integrates seamlessly with a Node.js/MongoDB RESTful API for performing CRUD operations on person data.

 ## Features